jodogne/atomit/Documentation/Concepts.md

 Each **message** is made of:

  * A **timestamp**, that is a signed 64-bit integer.
- * A **value**, that is a binary string.
+ * A **value**, that is a string of arbitrary length that can contain binary characters.
  * A **metadata**, that is a string providing information about the value (such as a
    [MIME type](https://en.wikipedia.org/wiki/Media_type) or a [EUI hardware identifier](https://en.wikipedia.org/wiki/MAC_address)).

 Within a single time series, **timestamps must increase monotonically**.
-In other words, messages can only be appended to the end of the time series.
+Messages can only be appended to the end of the time series.

 The interpretation of the timestamp is **application-specific**.
 For instance, if the timestamps are interpreted as the number of